 While you may have come across numerous art collections over the years, the art here will definitely redefine your perspective of art.

-Located in 1750 Hennepin Ave, Minneapolis, MN, taking a tour to this amazing museum is something you can afford to miss.
+Located in 1750 Hennepin Ave, Minneapolis, MN, taking a tour of this amazing museum is something you can’t afford to miss.

 Bell Museum of Natural History